microsoft/axe-windows/docs/FAQ.md

 <!-- Copyright (c) Microsoft Corporation.
 All rights reserved.
      Licensed under the MIT License. -->

 ## FAQ
 #### Q. What is Axe.Windows?
-Axe.Windows is a [NuGet](https://www.nuget.org/) package for running automated accessibility tests on Windows® applications.
+Axe.Windows is a [NuGet](https://www.nuget.org/) package for running automated accessibility tests on WindowsÂ® applications.
 It is used extensively by [Accessibility Insights For Windows](https://accessibilityinsights.io/docs/en/windows/overview).
 It can be used by itself to run automated accessibility tests programmatically as well.

 #### Q. Why should I contribute to Axe.Windows?
 By contributing you will help ensure that people with disabilities have full access to applications.
 Make the world a better place!